joel081112/fortresssefa/README.md

 Need to set up a PGAdmin database account and table

+CREATE ROLE username WITH LOGIN PASSWORD 'quoted password';
+CREATE DATABASE databasename;
+GRANT ALL PRIVILEGES ON DATABASE databasename TO username;

 delete local postgres table, if applicable

  might have to manage.py makemigrations DEMOAPP